pybash1/py_everything/README.md

 - You can make use of the thousands of functions and classes available to you.
 - Has an in-built CLI tool that generates a python package project structure for you. - setupPyGen
+- Now come with a second CLI tool - gitIt for generating GitHub friendly project structures
 - Good and Consistent Naming Convention. - camelCase
 - Simple and easy to use.
 - You don't have to write all of that code yourself, just call the pre-made functions.